AdobeDocs/commerce-frontend-core/src/pages/guide/responsive-design/js.md

 ---
-group: frontend-developer-guide
-title: JavaScript in responsive design
+title: JavaScript in Responsive Design | Commerce Frontend Development
-functional_areas:
-  - Frontend
+description:
 ---

-## What's in this topic
+# JavaScript in responsive web design

 This topic describes the JavaScript used in out-of-the-box Blank and Luma themes to relocate certain elements and change their behavior depending on the [breakpoint](index.md#terms-used).